 Due diligence is 'the check that is done before entering into an agreement', while Precautions is primarily about 'the ongoing management of risks throughout the lifespan of any activity'.
 To that end, MAA undertakes the following activities/steps: -

-- 1- Categorising the Field-Partners and/or countries where MAA implements its aid programmes into two categories, namely, High Risk and Low Risk.
-The level of due-diligence is proportionate to each category. - 2- Categorising subareas into the same two categories, where the subarea has a different categorisation that the main area. - 3- Including in our funding agreements clauses to clarify MAA's and the Field-Partners', Suppliers' and subcontractors' obligations that better fulfils the intent of the legislative settings. - 4- Undertaking pre-checks of all field-partners against the Listed Terrorist Organisations and the DFAT Consolidated List, i.e. the 'Proscribed Lists'.
+- 1- Categorising the Field Partners and/or countries where MAA implements its aid programmes into two categories: Project Risk Ratings and Field Partner Membership Status. - a.
+Project Risk-Ratings identify the risks associated with the project, location, and delivery challenges. - b.
+The Field Partner Membership Status is based on assessing the partner's capabilities, reporting, policies, and financial risks. - c.
+The level of due diligence is proportionate to each category. - 2- Placing subareas into the same two categories, where the subarea has a different categorisation that the main area.

+- 3- Including in our funding agreement clauses to clarify MAA's and the Field-Partners', Suppliers' and subcontractors' obligations that better fulfils the intent of the legislative settings. - 4- Undertaking pre-checks of all field-partners against the Listed Terrorist Organisations and the DFAT Consolidated List, i.e. the 'Proscribed Lists'.
 Also undertaking the same checks against the subcontractors, suppliers, sub-recipients, and field-partner directors in high-risk countries.
 All the results are kept in MAA's project/field-partner folders. - 5- DFAT recommends checking Open Source intelligence (OSINT), such as the internet, social media and other screening tools. - 6- Undertaking pre-checks for all MAA staff and volunteers.
-DFAT stated 'For tier 1 countries, we would like your organisation to ensure all sub-recipients' employees and volunteers are crosschecked against the proscribed lists, and use OSINT to inform decisions.' - 7- Paying to close matches of names if they have the same date and place of birth. - 8- Keeping log of all decisions made in blocking or removing the block of any partners or individuals. - 9- In addition to the due-diligence checks that MAA conducts at the beginning with every new Field-Partner, Supplier and Subcontractors, MAA also conducts bi-annual checks against DFAT's proscribed list for Tier-1 countries.

-10- MAA does not screen beneficiaries as it is extremely impractical to do so.
+DFAT stated 'For tier 1 countries, we would like your organisation to ensure all sub-recipients' employees and volunteers are crosschecked against the proscribed lists, and use OSINT to inform decisions.' - 7- Paying to close matches of names if they have the same date and place of birth. - 8- Keeping log of all decisions made in blocking or removing the block of any partners or individuals. - 9- In addition to the due-diligence checks that MAA conducts at the beginning with every new Field-Partner, Supplier and Subcontractors, MAA also conducts bi-annual checks against DFAT's proscribed list for Tier-1 countries. - 10- MAA does not screen beneficiaries as it is extremely impractical to do so.
 However, in very particular situations when MAA would check a list of beneficiaries if valid concerns were brought to the attention of MAA.